slalom/dataops-infra/catalog/aws/ml-ops/README.md

 ### evaluation\_period

-Description:   The number of periods over which data is compared to the specified threshold.
+Description:   The number of periods over which data is compared to the specified alarm_threshold.
 If you are setting an alarm that requires that a number of consecutive data points be breaching to trigger the alarm, this value specifies that number.
 If you are setting an "M out of N" alarm, this value is the N.
   An alarm's total current evaluation period can be no longer than one day, so this number multiplied by Period cannot be more than 86,400 seconds.
   This parameter works in combination with datapoints\_to\_evaluate for specifying how frequently the model performance will be monitored.